 Brochures should be well-designed and provide information about your business, your product, and/or your services.
 Use visual elements to make them appealing.

 You should use brochures if you need physical marketing collateral that can be easily handed to prospects without being expensive.
 You can easily print thousands of brochures for big events without blowing your budget.

 How to Create Brochures

-These days, you no longer need a designer to create an appealing brochure.
-You can use tools like Canva, and capitalize on their available templates.
+These days, you no longer need a designer to create an appealing product brochure.
+You can use tools like Canva, or capitalize on available brochure templates.
 If you don’t have the capacity to create brochures yourself, you can also hire a graphic design agency like Inkbot Design.

 26. Business Cards

 Business cards are essential for every businessperson who has any contact with external businesspeople.
 Although they’re considered old school, everyone is still using them.
 And it’s obvious why: They allow you to swap contact information in a very quick and frictionless way.